MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Outlook-add-in/MyA-Add-in-Email-read-stats.md

 _**Applies to:** MyAnalytics elements are available in varying levels to users of different Microsoft Office 365 and Microsoft 365 plans.
 See [MyAnalytics plans and environments](../../overview/plans-environments.md) for details._

-Insights can tell you how many people have opened your emails and the average time they spent reading those emails.
-In general, it informs you about emails that you sent to five or more Office 365 users who are internal to your organization.
+Insights can tell you how many people have opened your email and the average time they spent reading that email.
+In general, it informs you about email that you sent to five or more Office 365 users who are internal to your organization.
 (For more information about which email messages are reported about, see [Reporting details](#reporting-details).)

 After you send an email message, it can take up to thirty minutes before Insights informs you about it.
 If the email is sent from a delegated mailbox, the delegate can see the read statistics.